sleepingkingstudios/incunabulum/systems/5e/feats.md

 In addition, you can store spell slots in your Magister's Staff:

-- As part of a short or long rest, you can store spell slots up to 5th level in your Magister's Staff.
-You can store a number of spell slots equal to your proficiency bonus.
+- As part of a short or long rest, you can store one spell slot in your Magister's Staff.
+You can only have one spell slot stored at a time, and the spell slot can be of a level up to your proficiency bonus.
 Storing a spell slot in this fashion expends the spell slot as if you had cast a spell of that level.
 - While wielding your Magister's staff, you can use the stored spell slot to cast a spell as if it was an available spell slot.
-- When you make a melee weapon attack with your Magister's Staff, you can expend the stored spell slot to add +1d10 force damage per level of the spell slot.
+- When you make a successful melee weapon attack with your Magister's Staff, as a bonus action you can expend the stored spell slot to add +2d10 force damage per level of the spell slot.

 ### Gift of the Sorcerer

+*Talent*

 You have a touch of the sorcerer's arcane talents.
 You gain the following benefits: